 Picos de Europa - The Walks

-T he mornings are spent in fun classes learning Spanish, in the afternoons we get out and use it!
+T he day goes really quickly, with half the time spent in fun classes learning Spanish, the other half getting out and using it!
 Here is some information about the National Park and the walks.

 The Picos de Europa area was the first National Park to be created in Spain at the start of the 20th century.
 Consisting of a limestone massif rising from the northern coast the mountains reaching a height of 2648m.
 The mountains were primarily formed through glacial erosion; however they now form a barrier to the clouds coming off the Atlantic and are heavily eroded by rivers.
 The area is not like the Spain most of us picture, the mountains are green with forests at the base containing a massive variety of flora and fauna.